 Santa Cruz has numerous events all year round.
 Worth visiting is carnival (February), Theatre Festival (April-May, odd years), Baroque Music Festival (April-May, even years), Iberoamerican Film Festival (August), Expogourmet and the Wine and Cheese Festival (July-August), International Fair Exhibition Expocruz (September), etc.

 Are you visiting us in the summer?
 Aqualand is a big summer Aquatic Park with diversion for the whole day.
 It has many attractions, water slides and a gigantic pool with artificial waves.
-Playland is another nice Aquatic Park , with pools and aquatic attractions, mini zoo and electronic games.
+Playland is another nice Aquatic Park, with pools, aquatic attractions and electronic games.
 Both are close during winter time (from June until August)

 Aqualand.
 Source: Panoramio.

-The Cine Center Complex is a very modern cinema surrounded by some hip bars, trendy restaurants and a shopping ¨Design Centre¨.
-It's a very popular hangout place for locals.
-In the same area of the city there is also "Bella Vista Cines".
-If you want to combine some shopping with real cinema experience then you should try "Cinemark" inside the Ventura Mall.
+The Cine Center Complex is a modern cinema surrounded by some hip bars, trendy restaurants and a shopping mall.
+It's a popular hangout place for locals.
+In the same area of the city (South) you can also find "Bella Vista Cines".
+Cine CBA is the alternatieve downtown with interesting movies.
+If you want to combine some shopping with real cinema experience then you should try "Cinemark" inside the Ventura Mall or "Multicines" inside Las Brisas shopping Mall.
 Movies are usually shown in their original language with Spanish subtitles.

 Cine Palace, Santa Cruz.
 Source: Cine Palace.